Bounds on Lp errors in density ratio estimation via f-divergence loss functions: Proofs

 \section{Proofs}

 In this section, we present the theorems and proofs referenced in this study.
-We begin by summarizing all definitions and assumptions stated in previous sections.
-Then, we provide the theorems and proofs used throughout this study.
+We begin by summarizing the definitions and assumptions introduced in previous sections, followed by the detailed theorems and proofs utilized throughout this study.